gitpod-io/website/src/routes/docs/beta/gitlab-integration.md

 ### Disconnecting Your GitLab Account

-To disconnect a GitLab account from your Gitpod account
+To disconnect a GitLab account from your Gitpod account:

 1. Open [the integrations page](https://gitpod.io/integrations/).
 Scroll to the section about "Git Providers" and click on the three dot button that pops up when you hover over the item of the GitLab provider you want to disconnect.
 Select _Disconnect_ from the popup menu.